 Overall, the most common causes of incontinence are

-Some Mechanisms of Incontinence
+Evaluation of Urinary Incontinence

 Urinary incontinence usually does not indicate a disorder that is life threatening; nevertheless, incontinence may cause embarrassment or lead people to restrict their activities unnecessarily, contributing to a decline in quality of life.
 Also, rarely, sudden incontinence can be a symptom of a spinal cord disorder.
 The following information can help people decide when a doctor's evaluation is needed and help them know what to expect during the evaluation.